There are a couple of things you could look at doing prior to applying for finance that may enhance your borrowing power:

 This depends on your ultimate property purchase price.
 The maximum loan to value ratio (LVR) for property purchase is 80% using a Self Managed Super Fund (SMSF) loan.
 On this basis depending on your intended purchase price your super fund would need to have cash or liquid assets reflecting 20% of the purchase price, plus provision for transaction costs such as stamp duty and fees.

-There could be several reasons why this is occurring by more commonly than not it has to do with your ability to service the debt.
+This is commonly due to your ability to service the credit you seek, rather than your equity position.
 Whilst you may have a large amount of equity in your property, accessing this equity via a mortgage will increase you monthly liabilities.
-More often than not, this is may be what is preventing you from obtaining a loan approval.
-Due to legislation requirements, in most cases we need to be able to demonstrate that you earn sufficient income to service a mortgage as well as being able to comfortably maintain your living standards.
+As part of our responsible lending requirements, you need to be able to demonstrate that you have sufficient income to service a mortgage including your monthly living expenses.

 If you are struggling to meet your existing commitments it is often difficult for us to justify increasing debt.
 If the vehicle purchase was for employment and this was going to potentially increase your earning capacity then we could possibly consider it as we may be able to establish a clear benefit to you in applying for additional credit.